Volotovo Church: History

 The church was built in 1352 by Moisey, the archbishop of Novgorod.
 The church survived the Time of Troubles, when many Novgorod churches were destroyed or damaged by the Swedes.
-During World War II, the church was basically at the front line between the Soviet and the German armies for three years and was destroyed.
+During World War II, the church was at the front line between the Soviet and the German armies for three years and was destroyed.
 In 1955, Leonid Krasnorechyev performed conservation of the monument.
 The church was standing as a ruin but was not decaying further.
-The frescoes were destroyed as well, but the debris were still on the site, and the restorators started work on recovering fresco fragments from the debris.
+The frescoes were destroyed as well, but the debris was still on the site, and the people tasked with restoration started work on recovering fresco fragments from the debris.
 In 2003, the building was reconstructed, The author of the reconstruction project was Ninel Kuzmina.
 In 2004, Krasnorechyev and Kuzmina were awarded the State Prize of the Russian Federation.
-The work on frescoes continued, and these were being mounted on the walls after the completion of the church.
+The work on the frescoes continued, and these were being mounted on the walls after the completion of the church.
 As of 2007, over a hundred fresco fragments were on restoration.
 The works were funded by the German company Wintershall Holding AG.